Spencerx/Reticulum/docs/manual/_sources/git.rst.txt

 Formatting & Syntax Highlighting
 ================================

-If the ``pygments`` Python module is installed on your system, the page server will automatically apply syntax highlighting to code files.
+If the ``pygments`` Python module is installed on your system, the page node will automatically apply syntax highlighting to code files.
 The highlighting supports a wide range of programming languages and uses a color theme optimized for terminal display.

 To enable syntax highlighting, install pygments: